linuxserver/docker-mods/README.md

       └── s6-rc.d
         ├── init-mods-end
         │  └── dependencies.d
-        │     └── init-mod-universal-mymod    -- If your mod does not need to install packages it should be a dependency of init-mods-end
+        │     └── init-mod-universal-mymod    -- If your mod does not need to install packages it should be a dependency of init-mods-end (empty file)
         ├── init-mods-package-install
         │  └── dependencies.d
-        │     └── init-mod-universal-mymod    -- If your mod needs to install packages it should be a dependency of init-mods-package-install
+        │     └── init-mod-universal-mymod    -- If your mod needs to install packages it should be a dependency of init-mods-package-install (empty file)
         ├── init-mod-universal-mymod
         │  ├── dependencies.d
-        │  │  └── init-mods
-        │  ├── run                            -- This is the init logic script that runs before the services in the container.
-It needs to be `chmod +x`.
+        │  │  └── init-mods                   -- Tells our init logic that this depends on the `init-mods` step (empty file) │  ├── run                            -- This is the init logic script that runs before the services in the container.
+Use `chmod +x` to set proper permissions.
         │  ├── type                           -- This should contain the string `oneshot`.
         │  └── up                             -- This should contain the absolute path to `run` e.g. `/etc/s6-overlay/s6-rc.d/init-mod-universal-mymod/run`.
         ├── svc-mod-universal-mymod
         │  ├── dependencies.d
-        │  │  └── init-services
+        │  │  └── init-services               -- Tells our init logic that this depends on the `init-services` step (empty file)
         │  ├── run                            -- This is the script that runs in the foreground for persistent services.
-It needs to be `chmod +x`.
+Use `chmod +x` to set proper permissions.
         │  └── type                           -- This should contain the string `longrun`.
         └── user
           └── contents.d
-            ├── init-mod-universal-mymod
-            └── svc-mod-universal-mymod
+            ├── init-mod-universal-mymod      -- Tells our init logic that we need this directory (empty file) └── svc-mod-universal-mymod       -- Tells our init logic that we need this directory (empty file)
 ```

+> **Note**
-Note: For `oneshot` scripts you can alternatively omit the `run` file entirely and use the [execlineb](https://skarnet.org/software/execline/execlineb.html) syntax in `up` if your requirements are simple enough.
+> For `oneshot` scripts you can alternatively omit the `run` file entirely and use the [execlineb](https://skarnet.org/software/execline/execlineb.html) syntax in `up` if your requirements are simple enough.

 #### Installing Packages